—–BEGIN PGP SIGNED MESSAGE—–

 2.10 Further Information

-Further information about RCTS CERT can be found at
+Further information about CSIRT FCT can be found at

 Team info is also available at: